Troubleshooting Lync Whole-House Audio Systems

 If you are only experiencing a low volume issue in one zone and the level knobs on the front of the 12-channel amplifier for the speakers in that zone are turned all the way up, you may have a problem with your speaker wiring.
 When speakers are wired "out of phase" with one another, their sound waves can cancel each other out.
 This effect is most obvious with lower frequencies where sound waves are larger.
 The result is audio that sounds thin or weak.

 A convenient way to check for this is to disconnect just one speaker at the amplifier.
 If you have two speakers in a zone and the sound improves when one or the other is disconnected, then they are wired out of phase.
-An easy fix is to swap the red and black wires on JUST ONE OF THE SPEAKERS.
-This will correct for any mis-wiring that may have occurred at either the amplifier or at one of the speaker terminals.
+An easy fix is to swap the positive and negative conductors for JUST ONE OF THE SPEAKERS.
+This is most easily done at the amplifier and will correct for any mis-wiring that may have occurred at either the amplifier or at one of the speaker terminals.

 Not seeing your issue or are unable to resolve your issue?
 Please contact us and we will do our best to help.